waffiqaziz/country-picker-android/README.md

 If you encounter any issues or bugs, feel free to open a new issue in the repository and provide as much detail as possible.
 Include `steps to reproduce the issue`, the `expected behavior`, and any `relevant logs`.

+## Special Thanks

+Grateful acknowledgment to the following resources and projects for their valuable contributions:

+- [Flagpedia.net](https://flagpedia.net/download) - For providing the country flags used in this project.
+- [CountryCodePickerProject](https://github.com/hbb20/CountryCodePickerProject) - For inspiring the creation of this project.